TS22082/coffee_logs/README.md

 ## Description

-A coffee diary to record new roasts or flavors users find.
-Inspired by being Introduced to new flavors by Red Bay Coffee.
+A coffee diary to record new roasts or flavors.

 ## Inspiration

-My girlfriend introduced me to red bay coffee and I was hooked after experimenting with their different roasts.
-I wanted to start a coffee roast diary to keep track of the new flavors but thought it would be more efficient to make a web app for the purpose instead.
+Taking my coffee game up and want to keep a diary of different roasts and flavors I find.

 <hr>